 1. How is Frittata Different from an Omelette?

-Both a frittata and an omelette are egg-based dishes, but the key difference is how they’re cooked.
-An omelette is cooked quickly on the stovetop and usually folded over with fillings inside.
+Both a frittata and an omelet are egg-based dishes, but the key difference is how they’re cooked.
+An omelet is cooked quickly on the stovetop and usually folded over with fillings inside.
 In contrast, a frittata is cooked more slowly, often starting on the stovetop and then finishing in the oven, resulting in a flat, open-faced dish.
-Frittatas can be loaded with ingredients like vegetables, meats, and cheese, and unlike the individual serving of an omelette, they’re typically cut into slices.
+Frittatas can be loaded with ingredients like vegetables, meats, and cheese, and unlike the individual serving of an omelet, they’re typically cut into slices.

 2. What is a Frittata vs Quiche?

 A frittata is a crustless, egg-based dish, while a quiche has a pastry crust.
-Quiches are typically made with a creamy filling of eggs, milk or cream, and various fillings, giving them a richer, custard-like texture.
+Quiches are typically made with a creamy filling of eggs, milk, or cream and various other ingredients, giving them a richer, custard-like texture.
 Frittatas are lighter and fluffier because they don’t contain cream and have fewer ingredients.

 3. How Do You Keep a Frittata from Sticking?